Canon 1200D vs 650D

 - More heavily discounted: Has been on the market for longer (launched in June 2012).

-If the count of relative strengths (bullet points above) is taken as a measure, the 650D is the clear winner of the contest (9 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 650D is the clear winner of the contest (11 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Care should be taken when interpreting the review scores above, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.